ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter3.md

 The same remark was made by Review 2 in the first round of review.
 We copy here our answer which has been accepted by Reviewer 2:

-A whole paragraph (section 4.1) now discuss the accuracy of our results.
+A whole paragraph (section 4.1) discuss the accuracy of our results.
 In particular, we recognize that a proper accuracy assessment of our forest cover change maps should be performed to better estimate the uncertainty surrounding our forest cover change estimates in Madagascar from year 2000 [@Olofsson2013; @Olofsson2014].
-Collecting enough suitable data, using for example the results of the photo-interpretation of very high resolution satellite images as ground "truth", would require a large amout of additional work and is out of the scope of our study.
-In place, we decided to report the results of previous studies regarding the accuracy of Hansen's tree cover loss data in Sub-Saharian Africa [@Verhegghen2016; @Tyukavina2015].
+Collecting enough suitable data, using for example the results of the photo-interpretation of very high resolution satellite images as ground "truth", would require a large amount of additional work and is out of the scope of our study.
+In place, we decided to report the results of previous studies regarding the accuracy of Hansen's tree cover loss data in Sub-Saharan Africa [@Verhegghen2016; @Tyukavina2015].
 In particular, we report the large amount of false-negatives (non-detected deforestation) in the tree cover loss product and discuss this limitation:

-"In another study assessing the accuracy of the tree cover loss product accross the tropics [@Tyukavina2015], authors reported 4% of false positives and 48% of false negatives in Sub-Saharian Africa.
-They showed that 85% of missing loss occured on the edges of other loss patches.
-This means that tree cover loss might be underestimated in Sub-Saharian Africa, probably due to the prevalence of small-scale disturbance which is hard to map at 30 m, but that areas of large-scale deforestation are well identified and spatial variability of the deforestation is well represented."
+"In another study assessing the accuracy of the tree cover loss product across the tropics [@Tyukavina2015], authors reported 4% of false positives and 48% of false negatives in Sub-Saharan Africa.
+They showed that 85% of missing loss occurred on the edges of other loss patches.
+This means that tree cover loss might be underestimated in Sub-Saharan Africa, probably due to the prevalence of small-scale disturbance which is hard to map at 30 m, but that areas of large-scale deforestation are well identified and spatial variability of the deforestation is well represented."

 **I have added multiple comments to the manuscript that I would like to see addressed.
 In particular, there is an early focus given to REDD+ but  but do not give this much more comment other than a passing mention in the discussion.
 The methods presented here are not really appropriate to REDD+ assessment so the authors need to either remove or re word these references.**